erisonliang/connection-tester/README.md

 ## Known issues

-When ODBC driver "Microsoft ODBC for Oracle" for 32-bit is tested and fails then the program terminates immediatly with an error.
-I don't managed to catch this error by code.
+When ODBC driver "Microsoft ODBC for Oracle" for 32-bit is tested and fails then error message window pops up.
+I don't managed to catch this error for console output.

 ## Testing different client versions